kubeflow/kubeflow/releasing.md

 ### Tagging a release candidate

-A release candidate is a tag of the form `v${VER}.${PATCHLEVEL}-RC${N}`, where `N` is a small integer, and a release candidate tag always points to a commit on the corresponding minor release branch.
+A release candidate is a tag of the form `v${MAJOR}.${MINOR}.${PATCHLEVEL}-rc.${N}`, where `N` is a small integer, and a release candidate tag always points to a commit on the corresponding minor release branch.
 Push this tag to GitHub and announce a release vote on kubeflow-discuss.

 ### Release votes and releases

 _NB:  release votes will take effect beginning with the 0.2 release stream; the specifics of the release vote policy will be finalized before then._

 A release candidate that has passed a community vote should be tagged as an official release.
 This simply involves creating another tag for the commit pointed to by the RC tag and pushing this to GitHub.
+Tags that resemble version numbers or release candidates should automatically show up in the "releases" tab for the repo, but you can use the "draft a release" feature to add release notes.

 ## Updating the ksonnet configs for master